danielcbit/apcctrl/doc/manual/manual.rst

 **emergency**
     Called for an emergency system shutdown.
 (What triggers such a shutdown is unclear...)
-After completing this event, apcupsd will immediately initiate a ``doshutdown`` event.
+After completing this event, apcctrl will immediately initiate a ``doshutdown`` event.

     *Default:* ``wall`` a message